-As the world's largest, most broadly-based healthcare company, J&J maintains operations in virtually all countries of the world and works with more than 58,000 suppliers across our three business segments.
+As the world's largest, most broadly-based healthcare company, J&J maintains operations in virtually all countries of the world and works with more than 51,000 suppliers across our three business segments.
 We manage a highly complex network of supplier relationships that are critical to business success and our ability to fulfil our obligations to those we serve.
 Water stress is anticipated to increase as climate change impacts global precipitation patterns and exacerbates droughts in certain areas.
 This can be expected to impact our global supply chain, particularly for some water-intensive industries such as chemicals or pharmaceutical ingredients.
 Water stress varies greatly throughout our supply chain, which may contain some water-intensive suppliers (such as pharmaceutical ingredients or chemicals).
 As part of our supply chain program, we assess annually a list of suppliers for multiple criteria, including if they are in a water-intensive industry or a region of water stress (using the WRI Aqueduct tool) and request that they report using the CDP Supply Chain Water Security Questionnaire.
-While we view the primary benefit of this process as increasing the knowledge of water risk within our supply chain, we are beginning to assess what risks our suppliers report, if any, can directly translate to a financial impact to J&J. We evaluated a subset of suppliers that reported a quantified financial risk to the CDP Water questionnaire and indicated that their response may have some impact on J&J. Of this subset, the river basin "Rhine" was chosen as the most frequently reported river basin across suppliers with the aforementioned criteria.
-These suppliers reported some risks (such as flooding, increased water stress, seasonal supply variation, declining water quality, and increased water-related regulation) that could translate into financial impact to the CDP Water Risk Questionnaire and reported a detrimental water-related impact and is not reflective of all areas of physical water stress.
+While we view the primary benefit of this process as increasing the knowledge of water risk within our supply chain, we are beginning to assess which of the risks our suppliers report, if any, can directly translate to a financial impact to J&J. We evaluated a subset of suppliers that reported a quantified financial risk to the CDP Supply Chain Water Security Questionnaire and indicated that their response may have some impact on J&J. Of this subset, we identified the suppliers that reported a financial risk of over \$50,000,000 and for which the risk has the potential to translate to an increased cost for J&J. The following river basins were associated with the aforementioned criteria: Chao Phraya (Thailand), Rhine (Austria and Germany), Mississippi (USA), Krishna (India), Grisalva (Mexico), Parana (Brazil) and Bravo (Mexico).
+These suppliers reported some risks (such as flooding, increased water stress and drought) incre